HuddleHouse/progblog.io/source/_posts/2016-12-27-Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI.md

 date: 2016-12-27 17:13:27
 ---
 ## Introduction
-In this 3 part tutorial series we will build a simple chat app.
+In this 4 part tutorial series we will build a simple chat app.
 It will require the user to login and then they can chat with anyone else in the room.
 We will use [Firebase 3](https://firebase.google.com) as our db and as our authentication.
 We will use a [NPM](https://www.npmjs.com/) package called [AngularFire 2](https://www.npmjs.com/package/angularfire2), which is the official library for Firebase and Angular 2.

 The finished chat app that we are building can be viewed [**here**](https://fir-crud-93710.firebaseapp.com/).
 The code for all 3 parts is on my [Github](https://github.com/HuddleHouse/firebase-crud), each part of this tutorial is a new branch on that repository.

 ### Sections

-[**Part 1:**](https://progblog.io/Angular-2-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Installing necessary components.
+[**Part 1:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Installing necessary components.
 Generating a blank app through Angular CLI.
 Add Bootstrap for styling.
 Create Firebase account.
 Install and setup Firebase through NPM.

 The code for **part 1** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-1).

-[**Part 2:**](https://progblog.io/Angular-2-Tutorial-Part-2-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Add user login through their Google account.
+[**Part 2:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-2-Adding-Authentication/) Add user login through their Google account.
 Create the Login Page and Home Page Components.
-Add asychronous monitoring of the logged in status.
+Add asynchronous monitoring of the logged in status.
 Redirect to the Home Page when logged in and to the Login Page when the user logs out.

 The code for **part 2** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-2).

-**Part 3:** **COMING SOON** We will build a simple chat app that stores messages in a Firebase Realtime Database.
+[**Part 3:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-3-Adding-the-Realtime-Database/) We will add a simple chat app that stores messages into a Firebase Realtime Database.

 The code for **part 3** can be found [here](https://github.com/HuddleHouse/firebase-crud/tree/firebase-crud-part-3).

+**Part 4:** COMING SOON Adding the ability for a user to edit or delete any messages that they have sent.

+In this section we will be adding a basic chat to the app.
+It will sync asynchronously with Firebase's Realtime Database.

 CRUD stands for Create, Read, Update and Delete.
-Firebase take a lot of the complexity out of a web app, which makes development a lot easier!
+Firebase handles a lot of the complexity of a web app for you, which makes development a lot easier!

 ### About Firebase